Whitey Bulger: 5 Pop Culture Takes on Boston's Irish Mob Legend

 On August 12, 2013, a jury found Whitey Bulger guilty of 31 felony counts of federal racketeering, extortion, and conspiracy, as well as 11 murders.
 He got two life sentences plus five years.

-In the meantime — throughout all this insanity — Whitey’s brother, William “Billy” Bulger, grew up to serve in the Massachusetts Senate for 25 years before becoming the president of the University of Massachusetts for another seven.
+In the meantime — Whitey’s brother, William “Billy” Bulger, grew up to serve in the Massachusetts Senate for 25 years before becoming the president of the University of Massachusetts for another seven.

 The contrast between the Bulger siblings does provide an operatic air to the story.
 As such, their tale has been made into numerous books, films, and songs.
-Here are five killer examples.
+Here are five examples of pop culture’s take on the Bulger saga:

 BROTHERHOOD (2006 – 2008)